Ilusion9/bot-quota-fix-sm/README.md

 - This type will always keep sm_bots_num bots in the server and will add/remove bots when players joins/change teams or when they leave the server.
 Switching teams will not change the number of the bots (this is possible in dm and will screw up the bot_quota convar.
 This plugin fixes this bug).
 - This should be used on deathmatch modes (modes based on respawn: dm, ffa dm, gungame, awp with respawn etc.), even if you use game_mode and game_type as casual, comp etc.

+## sm_bots_mode arena
+- Keep 1 bot if someone is without an opponent in arena.

 ### I recommend these convars, because changing bot_quota too much will screw up the number of the players (on steam browser or gametracker):
 ```
 host_name_store 1